 New South Wales: 10 (2 no injury), Fatal: 0, Unconfirmed 1.

 Victoria: 2 (1 no injury), Fatal: 0, Unconfirmed 0.

 The 2017, 2016 and 2015 shark attack bite locations have also been included on the map and can be accessed using the layer option on the left side of the map.
 Tracking Sharks attempts to mark the location as closely as possible to the original site of the incident.
 However, this may not always be possible due to the remoteness of the location, translations or information provided by witnesses or victims who may also want anonymity.

 While the amount of shark attacks bites may look high, the number of people entering the water each year is thousands of times larger than the number of bites.
 We have found that sharks are not mindless killers and negative interactions are quite rare.

 Sharks in general are inquisitive and may investigate visitors to their environment.
 While they should not be feared, they must be respected.
 Should you see a shark while in the water, exit as quickly and calmly as possible.
 For more information on what you can do to prevent a shark attack bite, visit our Shark Attack Prevention page.

-Once in full screen mode of the 2018 Shark Attack Map you can use the menu on the left hand side to navigate through individual locations of shark attacks bites.
-In addition, you can select layers based on the year for non fatal, and fatal occurrences.
+The 2018 Shark Attack Map can be used in full screen mode by clicking expand in the top right corner.
+The menu on the left-hand side can be used to navigate through individual locations of shark attacks bites.
+In addition, you can select layers based on the year for fatal and non-fatal occurrences.

 Want to track live sharks?
 Click here.

 We hope you enjoy using the 2018 shark attack map.